jeetsukumaran/obsidian-bearings/README.md

 Bearings allows you to flow through the logical hallways, highways, and byways of your notegraph's semantic architectures constructed by combining these two mechanisms.

 Bearings provides multiplexed dynamically-scoped tree views of the logical hallways, highways, and byways of the architectures of your knowledgebase with semantic relationships defined by frontmatter metadata.

-Wander through cathedrals (if you are an "architect") or bazaars (if you are a "gardner"), or the gardens of your cathedrals or the cathedrals of your gardens if you are someone in between at least part of the time.

 Multiple hierarchies and non-hiearchies are supported simultaneously and concurrently.

 ![image](https://github.com/jeetsukumaran/obsidian-bearings/assets/26183/727692a1-f3d8-416d-9fb6-e27405d52e59)